trentkeyes/todo-list/README.md

 ### I learned about

+- Seperating JS code into different modules/files.
+- Using external libraries
 - In-depth details about DOM manipulation
 - Creating objects with classes and factory functions.
 - Local storage API